 In this article, we’ll show you how to set up WordPress visitor tracking quickly and easily, step by step.

 Why Track Visitors on Your WordPress Site?

-For starters, you can see how your site is performing in terms of attracting people.
+For starters, you can see how your site is performing in terms of attracting traffic.
 If you know how many users view your site each day, you can develop your strategies to increase your conversions, capture leads, and boost sales.

-Setting Up WordPress Visitor Tracking
+How to Set Up WordPress Visitor Tracking